 I serve as an associate dean in the David Eccles School of Business at the University of Utah and director of the Kem C. Gardner Policy Institute.
-When I’m not working on campus or in downtown Salt Lake City, I love to cook something special for my family, ride my bike on the Jordan River Parkway, play with my yellow lab, or read various forms of literature on economics, public policy, Mormon studies and other life experiences.
+When I’m not working on campus or in downtown Salt Lake City, I love to cook something special for my family, ride my bike on the Jordan River Parkway, play with my yellow lab, or read various forms of literature on economics, public policy, religious studies and other life experiences.

 I’m a native Utahn and westerner.
-I love rugged mountains and expansive redrock.
+I love rugged mountains and expansive red rock.
 One of the greatest gifts in my life has been the opportunity to grow up skiing in the Wasatch Mountains, backpacking in the Uinta Mountains and camping or hiking anywhere on the Colorado Plateau.

 I’m a passionate soccer fan — having played for 25 years — and an avid supporter of Real Salt Lake and the Utah Royals.
 I also enjoy the Utah Jazz.

 The greatest gift in my life is my dear family — craftsman and husband, Chris Gochnour; engineering student, Theo Gochnour; hydrologist philosopher, Jake Serago; and English literature/religious studies expert, Rose Serago.
 And did I say I have a beautiful Labrador named Marley?

 My career working in the Utah governor’s office, with a Cabinet member in Washington, D.C., with the Salt Lake Chamber and at the David Eccles School of Business has exposed me to incredible life lessons about economic leadership, community building and civil society.
 I share my views in columns in Utah Business magazine and the Deseret News.
 I also represent the political center — yes, I’m a moderate — on a weekly radio program featured on KCPW Public Radio in Salt Lake City.